Ritwika101/skin-cancer-detection-webapp/README.md

 * object detection using multiple YOLOv5 variants
 * lesion localisation using bounding boxes
-* semantic segmentation using U-Net
+* image segmentation using U-Net
-* experimentation with MobileNetV2 and ResNet-50 backbones
+* experimentation with MobileNetV2 and ResNet-50 backbones for U-Net

 This broader work was later developed into the research paper: